hvrlxy/hvrlxy.github.io/index.md

 I have worked at [FPT Software](https://www.fpt-software.com/) as a data engineer during my stay in Vietnam on 2021.
 During my time there, I also worked for [Renesas Electronics](https://www.renesas.com/us/en) as data scientist intern.

 You can access my latest CV [here](./assets/pdfs/HALE_CV.pdf).
 I also love to write about my projects and interests, which you can read [here](https://hvrlxy.github.io/blog).
+My interest revolves around information extraction on the Web, machine learning algorithms, mental health issues and board games.

 ## PAPERS AND PRESENTATIONS
 **A study on Channel Popularity in Twitch**<br />